park-m/open-source-developer-portal/app/resources/sandbox-console.md

 ![Screenshot of Access API Console](/images/sandbox-console-wl.png "Access API Console")

-#### Transfer Console - Manage traditional Dwolla accounts
+#### Transfer Console - Manage Transfer accounts
 Unlike the Access API, you are unable to create accounts from your application.
-Traditional accounts should be created via Dwolla’s [OAuth account creation](https://developers.dwolla.com/guides/auth/oauth-account-creation.html) experience.
+Transfer accounts should be created via Dwolla’s [OAuth account creation](https://developers.dwolla.com/guides/auth/oauth-account-creation.html) experience.
 However, to simplify the testing process, the Transfer Console allows you to create test Dwolla accounts and associate funding sources.
 Once the test accounts have been created, your application can facilitate a transfer of funds to, from, or between test accounts once authorization is obtained via [OAuth](https://developers.dwolla.com/guides/auth/authorization-code-flow.html).

 ![Screenshot of Transfer Console](/images/sandbox-console-standard.png "Transfer Console")